 By the end of their senior year, we aim for all Shalhevet students to feel comfortable reading difficult text on their own, and analyzing said text in carefully organized, argumentative papers that they support with textual evidence.
 Every student will confront various forms of literary expression, such as novels, plays, short stories, non-fiction, and poetry.
 Finally, the English program seeks to sensitize students to the manifold moral implications of literature, focusing our discussions of text on character conflict and situations that feature a clash of values.
 Even outside of formal moral dilemma discussions, this goal affects every aspect of the way we teach, from our essay assignments to our selection of texts for the curriculum.
 Each course also incorporates at least one piece of Jewish literature, aiming to complement Shalhevet’s modern Orthodox focus and student body.

 10th Grade: American Literature

-12th Grade: British Literature, Creative Writing, or Honors Film Literature & Composition
+12th Grade: British Literature, Creative Writing, Honors Film Literature & Composition, or Jewish Literature

 English Composition (9th Grade Requirement)